-- (A) The Board will adopt a Procurement Protest procedure as required by s.
-627.351 (6) (e), F. S. - (B) As provided in Sections 15, 16, and 17 if an Assessable Insurer, an Assessable Insured, or the FSLSO wishes to contest the Corporation's determination of a Participation Ratio in an Account, or if an Assessable Insurer, an Assessable Insured, a Corporation policyholder, or the FSLSO wishes to contest the Corporation's determination of an Assessment or Surcharge applicable to it, the following provisions apply: - (1) The Assessable Insurer, the Assessable Insured, the Corporation policyholder, or the FSLSO must submit a letter of appeal by certified mail to the Corporation's Executive Director within twenty-one (21) days after the date the Corporation mailed the notice of the Participation Ratio, Assessment or Surcharge, as the case may be. - (2) If a letter of appeal is submitted to the Corporation's Executive Director within the time frame specified in sub-paragraph (1), the Board shall meet within thirty (30) days from the Executive Director's receipt of the appeal.
-The Board shall notify the protesting Assessable Insurer, Assessable Insured, the Corporation policyholder, or the FSLSO of its decision on or before fifteen (15) days after such Board meeting.
-As provided in §627.351(6)(t), F. S., the policies and decisions of the corporation relating to levying of assessments are not subject to the provisions of chapter 120, F. S. - (3) The failure of an Assessable Insurer, Assessable Insured, a Corporation policyholder, or the FSLSO to file a letter of appeal within the time frame specified in this Sub-Section shall constitute approval of and consent to its Participation Ratio or the Assessment or Surcharge, as the case may be, and such Participation Ratio, Assessment or Surcharge shall become final and binding on such Assessable Insurer, Assessable Insureds, Corporation policyholders, and the FSLSO, as the case may be.
+- (B)(A) As provided in Sections 15, 16, and 17 if an Assessable Insurer, an Assessable Insured, or the FSLSO wishes to contest the Corporation's determination of a Participation Ratio in an Account, or if an Assessable Insurer, an Assessable Insured, a Corporation policyholder, or the FSLSO wishes to contest the Corporation's determination of an Assessment or Surcharge applicable to it, the following provisions apply: - (1) The Assessable Insurer, the Assessable Insured, the Corporation policyholder, or the FSLSO must submit a letter of appeal by certified mail to the Corporation's Executive Director within twenty-one (21) days after the date the Corporation mailed the notice of the Participation Ratio, Assessment or Surcharge, as the case may be Assessment or Surcharge, as the case may be.
+The letter of appeal must state with particularity the facts and law on which the appeal is based.
+Failure to state with particularity the facts and law on which the appeal is based, or to timely provide additional documentation to support such facts as reasonably requested by Citizens staff, may result in dismissal of the appeal. - (2) If athe letter of appeal is submitted to the Corporation's Executive Director within the time frame specified in sub-paragraph (1), the Board shall meet within thirty (30) days from the Executive Director's receipt of the appeal.
+The Board shallSubsubsection (1), Citizens' staff will conduct a review and notify the protesting Assessable Insurer,

+Assessable Insured, the Corporation policyholder, or the FSLSO of its decision on or before fifteen (15) days after such Board meeting.
+As provided in §627.351(6)(t), F. S., the policies and decisions of the corporation relating to levying of assessments are not subject to the provisions of chapter 120, F. SCitizens' decision within thirty (30) days.

+- (3) As provided in §627.351(6)(t), F.S., the policies and decisions of the Corporation relating to levying of assessments are not subject to the provisions of chapter 120, F.S. - (3)(4) The failure of an Assessable Insurer, Assessable Insured, a Corporation policyholder, or the FSLSO to file a letter of appeal within the time frame specified in this Sub-SectionSubsection shall constitute approval of and consent to its Participation Ratio or the Assessment or Surcharge, as the case may be, and such Participation Ratio, Assessment or Surcharge shall become final and binding on such Assessable Insurer, Assessable Insureds, Corporation policyholders, and the FSLSO, as the case may be.